-Thus the $s_{min}$ arcs ($s\in\cS$) of $\b_3$ all end on one of the vertical sides, and the $t_{min}$ arcs ($t\in\cT$) all end on the other vertical side.
-In this case, forming $ \Gamma +\G_{min}$ gives a picture in which the new right hand $\a$ disc is less than the $G$-minimal disc in $\Gamma$ and so the new picture is reduced.
-In this picture there is no possible second disc as required by Lemma \ref{l:1}, giving a contradiction. \end{pf}
+In all three cases, at least some of the $u_{min}$ arcs from the minimal $\a$-disc $\b_3$ meet the right side of $\G$.
+Hence forming $\Gamma':= \Gamma +\G_{min}$ gives a picture in which the new right hand $\a$ disc is less than the minimal disc in $\Gamma$ and so the new picture $\G'$ is reduced.

+Now each of the discs promised in Lemma \ref{l:1} meets the boundary of the picture in a consecutive sequence of arcs whose labels spell a cyclic subpath of $R^{\pm1}$ of length $\text{SL}(W_j)+2$ for $j\in\{1,2,3,4\}$.
+And this is at least $\text{SL}(W_1)+2$ by inequality \eqref{W1least}.
+But the paths that label the sequences of arcs from $\b_1$ and $\b_2$ to the boundary of $\G'$ are subpaths of $(U_{min}^{-1}W_1)^{\pm1}$ and $(W_1V_{min}^{-1})^{\pm1}$ respectively, each of which has syllable length $\text{SL}(W_1)+1$.
+And any non-empty sequence of consecutive boundary arcs in $\G'$ on any other $\a$-disc of $\G$ is labelled by a subpath of the single syllable $\g_{left}$.
+Hence the $\a$-disc in $\G'\setminus \G$ is the only one in $\G'$ that can satisfy the properties of the $\b_i$ in Lemma \ref{l:1}.
+But Lemma \ref{l:1} says that at least two $\a$-discs in $\G'$ satisfy these properties, giving a contradiction. \end{proof}

 \begin{cor} Assume that the inequality (\ref{W1least}) holds and that $W_1=W_2$.
 Then $\pi_1(X\cup\cS,v_0)\cap W_1\pi_1(X\cup\cT,v_1)W_1^{-1}$ is cyclic. \end{cor}

 \begin{proof} $\G_{min}$ is a reduced relative picture with vertical side labels $W_1$.
 We show by induction on the number $n$ of $\a$-discs that any reduced relative picture $\D$ with $n$ $\a$-discs and vertical side labels $W_1$ has the form $\pm n\G_{min}$ (up to boundary surgery), where